Can I enter the program from high school?

 Do courses expire?

 All transferable coursework will be considered for use toward degree requirements regardless of age.
 However, the evaluation to determine whether courses meet current degree requirements, can only occur during an official admission evaluation.
-Therefore, students concerned about coursework are encouraged to submit an official application to the program.
+Due to the labour-intensive process of assessing transfer credit, we will only be able to assess transfer credit if we are able to extend an offer of admission.
+Therefore, students concerned about coursework are encouraged to submit an official application to the program as early as possible.

 What are the admission requirements for x program?